 There’s lots to see and do in and around Hawes making this Yorkshire market town an ideal base for a short break or holiday, whether you are travelling as a couple or with the family.
 Hawes is also very dog-friendly, so it's perfect if you fancy a Yorkshire adventure with your four-legged friends.

-If you have been inspired to visit Hawes, you’ll find a lovely selection of nearby Yorkshire cottages where you can rest your head after exploring the surrounding Wensleydale countryside.
+If you have been inspired to visit Hawes, you’ll find a lovely selection of luxury Yorkshire Dales cottages where you can rest your head after exploring the surrounding Wensleydale countryside.